krewdreele/deepnet-stocks/README.md

 # deepnet-stocks
 Predicting Stocks with TensorFlow: A Plan
-Here's a potential plan to build a stock prediction model using TensorFlow:
 ## 1. Data Acquisition:
   ### Historical Stock Prices:
     Yahoo Finance: Download historical data for specific stocks or indices using their API or web interface.